gputtley/INNFER/docs/steps.md

 - **Shuffle training and testing datasets**:

 The final manipulation of the `train` and `test` datasets is a shuffling.
 This can be a little slow as shuffling datasets that can only be loaded in batches, requires a few pass throughs of the data.
-The final training datasets are split depending on whether it is a nominal feature, a condition, a target or the weight.
+Shuffling a dataset whilst only loading batch at a time can be very tricky, if you are noticing that your datasets are not sufficiently shuffled, you can increase the `--number-of-shuffles` parameter which by default is set to 10.

 - **Make parameters file**:

+This is the final method in this step.
+It saves a yaml file under `PreProcess/$MODEL_NAME/parameters.yaml` which contains important metadata about the datasets created.
+This includes a number of important information such as the

 ## ResampleValidationForData